 The new Aston Martin Vantage GT3 has a lot to live up to as the previous model, the V12 Vantage GT3, was one of the best GT3 cars of its generation.

-Based on the critically-acclaimed Aston Martin Vantage road car and powered by the same 4.0-litre turbocharged V8 engine, which has been optimised by Aston Martin Racing, the new Vantage GT3 is the race car of choice for Garage 59 in 2019.
+Based on the critically-acclaimed Aston Martin Vantage road car and powered by the same 4.0-litre turbocharged V8 engine, which has been optimised by Aston Martin Racing, the new Vantage GT3 is the race car of choice for Garage 59.

 The V12 Vantage GT3 was known for its driveability and wide operating window, which have remained as key targets in the development of the new V8-powered Vantage GT3.
 Weighing in dry at 1245kg, the Vantage GT3 produces a boost-variable 535bhp and 700 Nm of torque.
 Built from a lightweight aluminium chassis, again based on the road car, it features a steel roll-cage, an Xtrac six-speed sequential gearbox, an Alcon motorsport multi-plate clutch, Öhlins four-way adjustable dampers and Alcon brakes and Bosch Motorsport ABS.